hbiom/cv_generator/README.md

 Your website URL will be like ```https://<site_name>.herokuapp.com/profil/<Fisrt_name><Last_name>```

-## Customization
+## Conclusion

 You can of course change design and CSS to further personalize your profile.

+Thanks for reading !

+Feedback are welcome and will be appreciated.

 ## Initial Django, React and SASS setup

 The project layout for Django, SASS and React used is describe [Here](https://www.trell.se/blog/recommended-django-react-sass-project-layout/)

-## Conclusion

-Thanks for reading !

-Feedback are welcome and will be appreciated.